 Located towards the end of Koh Kood’s south west coast, Ao Takian is home to just two resorts, which sit on its fabulous, wild and undeveloped beach.

 Within easy walking distance of the sand, you will also find a handful of cheap places to stay and eat scattered along the main road.

 Getting to Ao Takian Beach

-After leaving Bang Bao Beach, with the restaurant Heaven Sense at the bottom of the hill, the road meanders for a few kilometres, passing the odd house or building, until it reaches the turn-off for Ao Takian and Ao Klong Hin – look out for too for the signs for Pa Hin Sai and Klong Hin Beach Resort.
+After leaving Bang Bao Beach, with the restaurant Heaven Sense at the bottom of the hill, the road meanders for a few kilometres, passing the odd house or building, until it reaches the turn-off for Ao Takian and Ao Klong Hin – look out for too for the signs for Pa Hin Sai, Hideout and Klong Hin Beach Resort.
 A few somtam, noodle stalls and motorbike rentals line the roadside just before.

 The road forks to the left (Klong Hin Beach) or goes straight on (Ao Takian Beach) and by taking this option, you arrive at the back of the upmarket boutique resort of Cham’s House.
 To the right, another small track snakes off around the resort to arrive at the now abandoned Pa Hin Sai, which have more of a travellers feel.

 On the Beach

 The middle section and southern end remain untouched, with coconut trees and tall grass reaching back behind as far as the eye can see, adding to a terrific sense of wild isolation though the land is actually for sale – please do contact us if you are interested in what would be a serious investment.

 By the Road

-Back on the main road, a backpacker enclave has developed over the next couple of kilometres and alongside it, a few new places to eat.
+Back on the main road, a traveller enclave has developed over the next couple of kilometres and alongside it, a few decent places to eat.